16 days from £4270pp plus international flights.

 International flights; departure taxes; visas; travel insurance; meals not specified; drinks at Fugitives' Drift Guest House; items of a personal nature; tips.
 Car hire rental deposit, E-tolling fees (Gauteng), traffic fine handling fee, claim handling fee, assessor's fee, GPS unit, fuel and toll fees.

-Getting there: This holiday starts in Johannesburg and ends in Durban.
+This holiday starts in Johannesburg and ends in Durban.
 Return flights from the UK start from around £850, depending on season and availability.

 Departure dates: This is a tailor made holiday and can begin on the date of your choice, subject to availability.